NandaPutra341/Database-Technology/README.md

-# Database-Technology
+# 🗄️ Database Technology Exercises

-This repository is for Database Technology course exercise
+This repository contains exercises and SQL scripts for the Database Technology course.
+The scripts are designed to demonstrate and practice various database concepts and operations.